stanford-oval/genie-cloud/doc/thingpedia-tutorial.md

 - `Data Management`: e.g., cloud storage services, Github.
 - `Others`: everything else, such as weather, calendar.

-These types are also used for categorizing devices.
-A device without these types will not be shown in the device list when users use `help` in Almond.

 `Icon` is required to be a `.PNG` file and a 512x512 picture is recommended.

 `JS Device Package` is an optional package depending on the type of your device specified